NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/pax/README.md

 For more information on the Pax build and for details on how to manually build the Pax distribution, please refer to [DEVELOPMENT.md](../../../docs/DEVELOPMENT.md).

 *Note*: All paths mentioned in subsequent sections are relative to the top-level directory of the Paxml repository.
-When working interactively with containers, navigate to `/opt/paxml` before running any commmands.
+When working interactively with containers, make sure you are in `/opt/paxml` before running any commmands.

 ### Launching a container
 Use the following command to launch a container:
 ```
-docker run -ti --gpus=all --net=host --ipc=host -v <DATASET_PATH>:/opt/paxml/datasets -v <WORKSPACE_PATH>:/opt/paxml/workspace -v <VOCAB_PATH>:/opt/paxml/vocab <CONTAINER> /bin/bash
+docker run -ti --gpus=all --net=host --ipc=host -v <DATASET_PATH>:/opt/paxml/datasets -v <WORKSPACE_PATH>:/opt/paxml/workspace -v <VOCAB_PATH>:/opt/paxml/vocab -w /opt/paxml <CONTAINER> /bin/bash
 ```
 where `DATASET_PATH` is the path to the Pile or Lambada dataset.
 If these datasets have not yet been downloaded, they can be downloaded inside of the container (see [Downloading The Pile and Lambada Datasets](#Downloading-the-pile-and-lambada-datasets) for more). `WORKSPACE_PATH` is the path to the directory where you would like to store any persistent files, and `VOCAB_PATH` is the path to the pretrained sentencepiece model to use during tokenization (see [Downloading the SentencePiece Model](#Downloading-the-sentencepiece-model) for more).